 Hill Country Towns With Holiday Celebrations

 You won't find a formal regional holiday trail, but you can design your own journey using this alphabetical list based on the towns you want to visit or that are closest to you.
 It’s a great way to get to know the Texas Hill Country towns and to experience the lights and cheer of the holiday season.

-- Boerne: The Weihnachts Parade is a long-standing Boerne Christmas tradition with almost 100 lighted entries traveling down Main Street.
-The parade is always on the first Saturday of December (with Sunday as a backup date if the weather is bad).
-The parade starts at 6 p.m.
+Boerne: The Weihnachts Parade is a long-standing Boerne Christmas tradition with almost 100 lighted entries traveling down Main Street.
+The parade is always on the first Saturday of December (with Sunday as a backup date if the weather is bad) and starts at 6 p.m.
 Boerne is also a fantastic place to shop with quaint stores and boutiques lining its main street.

 Fredericksburg: Mix an Old World German Christmas with warm Texas hospitality, and what you get is Christmastime in Fredericksburg, a month-long celebration of the holiday season.
 Stroll their beautiful light-filled Marktplatz with its hand-carved, 26-foot tall, wooden Christmas pyramid, or schedule your visit for events like the annual Tannenbaum Ball.
 It's a great place to shop with gaily decorated shops and galleries filled with one-of-a-kind treasures.
 There's even an ice-skating rink.

 Goldthwaite: The Parade of Lights will be held on Saturday, December 7, 2019, in downtown Goldthwaite and will begin at sunset.
 You can have your photo taken with Santa before the parade at the Welcome Center and stop in after the parade for a cup of hot chocolate.